Join us in 2025 as we celebrate 70 years of running Pikes Peak!

 HOURLY PARKING: For runners, spectators, and those needing just a few hours any time Thursday through Sunday.

 Hourly parking is available in any of the parking lots in Manitou Springs and along Manitou Springs roads.
 Please be sure to obey all no parking zones, vendor parking, fire lanes, and resident parking spots.
-Details on hours and rates are available on the manitouspringsgov.com website.
+Details on hours and rates are available on the manitouspringsgov.com website, see the map below for race day hours and rates.
 The Hiawatha Lot is closest to Memorial Park.

 RACE DAY DAILY PARKING: Saturday and Sunday